An accredited professional course for aspiring architects

 The course is accredited by the Royal Institute of British Architects (RIBA) and prescribed by the Architects Registration Board (ARB), leading to an exemption from the RIBA’s Part 1 examination, the first step towards a professional qualification.

-The course equips you with a range of professional skills as well as organisational, presentation and writing skills, which will be valued by a wide range of employers such as:
+The course equips students with a range of professional skills, including those relating to the core design and technical subjects, as well as organisational, presentation and writing skills, which will be valued by a wide range of employers:

-- architectural practices in the UK or overseas
+- In the best architectural practices either in the UK or overseas.
+See our graduates

 Apply for September 2016